IR Sensor Working

 If the temperature is more than the threshold value, it sets the alarms.
 It uses an electromagnetic system that is suitable for the human body to protect it from unwanted harmful radiation.

-IR sensors are also used in IR imaging devices, optical power meters, sorting devices, missile guidance, remote sensing, flame monitors, moisture analyzers, night vision devices, infrared astronomy, rail safety, etc.
+7. Other applications: These sensors are also used in infrared imaging, optical power meters, sorting machines, missile guidance, remote sensing, flame monitors, moisture analyzers, and night vision.

 Conclusion